dxoigmn/achilles/README.markdown

 Copyright (c) 2007-2008, The Trustees of Dartmouth College.

 Achilles is released as open source under a BSD license.
 See LICENSE for details.

+The several plugins (./vendor/plugins/) included in Achilles are copyright their respective authors.